What to Expect in a Developer-Friendly World

 Buying Open Platforms

 Most companies are finding immense value in moving from traditional stacks to a cloud-native architecture.
-For developers and embedded solutions, this is a great foundation that will provide reliability and scalability for their job.
+For developers of embedded solutions, this is a great foundation that will provide reliability and scalability for their job.

 With all the hype around AI, developers will finally be able to use it to their own advantage.
-AI will become available in self-serve packages that developers can use to embed advanced predictive modeling within their products/solutions.
+AI will become available in self-serve packages that developers can use to infuse advanced predictive modeling within their products/solutions.

 Developers will be able to pick and choose which AI elements they need, embed that functionality straight to the product/solution, and give users the ability to enhance their analytics capabilities and insights in multiple ways.Watch a Demo Build it Yourself